Microchipping your horse

 A microchip is a small implant, about the size of a grain of rice, which contains a unique serial code.
 It is inserted, via an injection, into the ligament on the left side of the horse’s neck.
-This is a none painful method of permanent identification.
+Any pain associated with microchipping is very brief and once inserted the microchip provides a means of permanent identification.
 It is a quick and easy procedure that must only be carried out by a veterinary surgeon.

 The horse owner’s details and a unique serial code are stored on a computerised database, which links the owner to the horse – it can be read easily by an electronic microchip reader.
 It is therefore important that the owner’s details on the database are kept up to date.